Construction Site Security Services

 Efficient Detection Systems:

-Should your first line of defence not deter the offender, there should be a number of detection systems in place to identify a threat as quickly as possible and to provide evidence if needed if a police investigation ensues.
+Should your first line of construction site security not deter the offender, there should be a number of detection systems in place to identify a threat as quickly as possible and to provide evidence if needed if a police investigation ensues.

 Detection systems are often broken down into operational solutions (those that require human response) and physical detection systems (usually electronic such as CCTV).
 Whilst operational activities such as manned guarding and patrols increase the level of deterrence, they can be expensive.
 Physical detection systems such as the solutions outlined below often come at a reduced ongoing cost and prevent any threat to human life.
 Physical detection systems include: